Robotics

 A part that is subjected to one or more manufacturing procedures, such as welding, drilling, or painting.
 Workpieces are shaped into a finished part that can be used by customers.

-A positioning system where the origin is set to some fixed point in the manufacturing area.
-The world coordinate system facilitates programming two or more robots that must work together.
+A coordinate system in which the origin is set to a fixed point in the robot's work area.
+The world frame facilitates programming of two or more robots that must work together.

-The linear axis representing side-to-side movement of a robot relative to the origin.
-The x axis, along with the y axis, is one of the two horizontal axes in the Cartesian coordinate system that together make up the x-y plane.
+The linear axis that describes side-to-side movement.
+The X axis is one of the two horizontal axes in the Cartesian coordinate system.

-The linear axis that represents the up-and-down motion of a robot relative to the origin.
-The z axis is the only vertical axis in the Cartesian coordinate system.
+The linear axis that describes up-and-down movement.
+The Z axis is the single vertical axis in the Cartesian coordinate system.